A$^2$TG: Adaptive Anisotropic Textured Gaussians for Efficient 3D Scene Representation: Appendix

 \subsection{Additional Details on Computational Efficiency}

 3D Gaussian Splatting~\citep{kerbl20233d} is known for its real-time rendering capability.
 Our method builds upon 2D Gaussian Splatting~\citep{huang20242d} by augmenting each Gaussian with a non-uniform, variable-sized texture.
-During rendering, after computing the UV coordinate of the intersection between a pixel and a Gaussian along the camera ray, we fetch texture values using bilinear interpolation.
+During rendering, after computing the $uv$-coordinates of the intersection between a pixel and a Gaussian along the camera ray, we fetch texture values using bilinear interpolation.

-To efficiently support non-uniform texture resolutions ranging from $\{1, 2, 4\} \times \{1, 2, 4\}$, we pack all per-Gaussian textures into a single large texture-atlas array located in GPU global memory.
+To efficiently support non-uniform texture resolutions ranging from $\{1, 2, 4,\dots,N^2\} \times \{1, 2, 4,\dots,N^2\}$, where $N$ is the number of texture upscaling, we pack all per-Gaussian textures into a single large texture-atlas array located in GPU global memory.
 Each Gaussian stores additional metadata specifying its texture dimensions and its offset within the atlas.
 In our custom CUDA rasterization kernel, this structure results in up to 16 global-memory load operations per texture lookup, since bilinear interpolation may require up to four texel samples for each of the RGBA channels.

 Although these texture fetches introduce additional overhead during both training and inference, the system still maintains real-time rendering speeds above 30\,FPS.
 While we did not explicitly optimize the rasterizer for maximum throughput, further improvements are likely possible through vectorized texture loads or tile-level shared-memory prefetching.